50+ House Buying Tips

 If it's been hanging around on the market for a while, mull over why it hasn't shifted.
 Are people put off by the street, a takeaway shop below, lack of parking or weeny garden?

 Buy a home and you're likely to owe stamp duty (it's called that because the document used to require a stamp to make the transaction legal).
-It's one of the biggest lump-sum taxes.
+It's one of the biggest lump-sum taxes and can add £1,000s to your costs - though many won't pay at the moment due to temporary changes.

 If you own a leasehold flat, you effectively rent it for a period of time.
 When flats have 80 years or less left, extensions become very costly and homes much more difficult to sell.
 Under 60 years, it's a nightmare.
 If you're a flat-hunter, alarm bells should scream if a lease is nearing, or below, 80 years.